+NOVEMBER

 Prevention of Children in Armed Conflict

-This is the first day of the Campaign 1-19 November 2020!
+This is the first day of the Campaign 1-19 November 2021!

-The issue of children in armed conflict remains a central issue in our general efforts to draw continued attention on prevention of violence and abuse against children and youth.

-Definition of a child soldier

-"Any person below 18 years of age who is, or who has been recruited or used by an armed force or armed group in any capacity, including, but not limited to, children, boys and girls, used as fighters, cooks, porters, spies, or for sexual purposes."

-Definition of Recruitment

-Recruitment refers to compulsory, forced or voluntary conscription or enlistment of children into any kind of armed force or armed group(s) under the age stipulated in the international treaties applicable to the armed force or armed group in question.
+As an advocacy campaign, " WWSF-19 Days campaign for prevention of violence against children and youth 1-19 November ", shares with its coalition members information and ideas for action selected from expert groups, UN bodies, and civil society actors to help us to better understand the complexities of the problem and also in our resolve to help end using children in armed conflict.
+Definition of a child soldier "Any person below 18 years of age who is, or who has been recruited or used by an armed force or armed group in any capacity, including, but not limited to, children, boys and girls, used as fighters, cooks, porters, spies, or for sexual purposes."1 Definition of Recruitment Recruitment refers to compulsory, forced or voluntary conscription or enlistment of children into any kind of armed force or armed group(s) under the age stipulated in the international treaties applicable to the armed force or armed group in question.
 Children are affected by armed conflict in many ways.
-The United Nations Security Council has identified six grave violations in connection to children in armed conflict:2

-- Killing and maining of children

-- Recruitment or use of children as soldiers

-- Sexual violence against children

-- Attacks against schools or hospitals

-- Denial of humanitarian access for children

-- Abduction of children

-Sustainable Development Goals by 2030

-UNITED NATIONS, 25 June 2020 (IPS) - The current coronavirus pandemic is having a profound affect on children in conflict zones - with girls especially being at higher risk of violence and sexual health concerns.

-"For adolescent girls specifically,

-these disruptions can have profound consequences, including increased rates of pregnancy and child, early, and forced marriage."
+The United Nations Security Council has identified six grave violations in connection to children in armed conflict:2 - Killing and maiming of children - Recruitment or use of children as soldiers - Sexual violence against children - Attacks against schools or hospitals - Denial of humanitarian access for children - Abduction of children UNITED NATIONS, 25 June 2020 (IPS) - "The current coronavirus pandemic is having a profound affect on children in conflict zones - with girls especially being at higher risk of violence and sexual health concerns.
+For adolescent girls specifically, these disruptions can have profound consequences, including increased rates of pregnancy and child, early, and forced marriage."
 Shannon Kowalski, director of advocacy and policy at the International Women's Health Coalition (IWHC), told IPS.

-UN Secretary-General Annual Report on Children and Armed Conflict - 2019.
-You can read the full report here: https://www.un.org/sg/sites/www.un.org.sg/files/atoms/files/15-June-2020 Secretary-General Report on CAAC Eng.pdf

-Between Despair and Hope for Millions of Children in Armed Conflict, Imperative to Actively Implement Ceasefires & Peace Processes

-Article by Fabienne Vinet (Communications Officer, Office of the SRSG for CAAC) on the UN Secretary-General Annual Report on Children and Armed Conflict

-"New York, 15 June 2020 - The tragedy of boys and girls used and abused in, for and by armed conflict continued unabated during 2019, as the UN verified over 25,000 grave violations against children including late verification, highlighted the latest Annual Report of the Secretary-General on Children and Armed Conflict.
-The overall number of grave violations remains similar to the number reported in 2018 and represents some 70 violations per day.
+Children and armed conflict Report of the Secretary-General General Assembly - Security Council Seventy-fifth session 6 May 2021 - Promotion and protection of the rights of children: